Museum of the Year: Natural History Museum among nominees for £120,000 prize

 It is considered to be one of world's most important scientific collections, comprising over 80 million specimens.

-A recent exhibition, entitled Our Broken Planet: How We Got Here and Ways to Fix It, welcomed more than 1.2m visitors - with 77% of those asked saying their visit had made them more likely to take action to protect the natural world.
+A recent exhibition, titled Our Broken Planet: How We Got Here and Ways to Fix It, welcomed more than 1.2 million visitors - with 77% of those asked saying their visit had made them more likely to take action to protect the natural world.

 The museum took part in COP27 and hosts industry experts, policymakers and young activists, including Greta Thunberg who worked with it to produce an event for schools around biodiversity loss.